aws-samples/sample-mcp-proxy-agentcore-runtime/README.md

-# MCP Proxy Server for AgentCore
+# MCP Proxy Server in AgentCore Runtime

 A lightweight MCP proxy that runs on [Amazon Bedrock AgentCore Runtime](https://aws.amazon.com/bedrock/agentcore/) and exposes tools from an AgentCore Gateway as a standard MCP server.